mullerdavid/ctf_writeups/cyberquest23/who_you_gonna_call/WRITEUP.md

 ![](screenshots/5.png)

 Also need gadgets to write values to RAX, RDI, RSI, RDX.
-Fortunatelly all are available as simple pop gadgets.
+Fortunately all are available as simple pop gadgets.

 ```
 0x0000000000401481: pop rax; ret;